Why Summer Colds Can Feel So Much Worse Than Winter Ones

-It's not just in your head: summer colds are different than the ones you get in the wintertime, and they tend to come with a unique set symptoms.
-Both are irritating in their own special ways, but here's how to survive the specific misery of a summer cold:
+It's not just in your head: summer flus are different than the ones you get in the wintertime, and they tend to come with a unique set of symptoms.
+Both are irritating in their own special ways, but here's how to survive the specific misery of a summer flu:

 Advertisement